metal arches in Piccadilly Gardens, guarded by GMP

 • Greater Manchester Police tackling knife crime

-The operation is a strategy put into place that increases police presence in areas with high crime rate.
+The operation is a strategy put into place that increases police presence in areas with high crime rate, with metal detectors catching those carrying dangerous weapons.

 two police officers arresting a man infront of police van